 Philadelphia Civil Rights Lawyers at Williams Cedar Help Victims of Malicious Prosecution Claim Justice and Compensation

 If you or someone you know has been falsely accused or wrongfully convicted of a crime, a malicious prosecution lawsuit might provide a remedy.
 The experienced team of civil rights lawyers in Pennsylvania at Williams Cedar is committed to helping victims of malicious prosecution claim the compensation they may be entitled to under the law.

 Call us at 215-557-0099, or contact us online to schedule a consultation today.
-Our Philadelphia and Cherry Hill offices serve clients throughout Pennsylvania, New Jersey, and across the nation.
+Our Philadelphia and Haddonfield offices serve clients throughout Pennsylvania, New Jersey, and across the nation.